Dish Network: Removal of regional sports programming

 Dish Network has always refused to carry some of the higher-priced regional sports networks, most notably AT&T SportsNet Southwest, YES Network, and Spectrum SportsNet, which have never been available on Dish.
 The contract of the entire MSG Network had ended on October 1, 2010, early; CSN New England was dropped on August 6, 2014.
-In July 2019, Dish removed the entire slate of Fox Sports Networks channels (which have since been re-branded as Bally Sports).
+In July 2019, Dish removed the entire slate of Fox Sports Networks channels (which have since been twice re-branded first as Bally Sports and then FanDuel Sports Network).
 This was the beginning of a trend with Altitude being removed in August and NBC Sports Chicago in October of that year.
 On April 1, 2021, Dish removed the remaining NBC Sports Regional Networks and the Mid-Atlantic Sports Network.
 Dish Network president Brian Neylon commented that "The current RSN model is fundamentally broken,” stating that he was in favor of offering the networks as an a la carte service.
 Six months later on October 1, 2021, Dish removed the entire AT&T SportsNet network of channels.
+In 2022, Dish, alongside Sling made The Walt Disney Company pull their programming from the services.
+This was only temporary, as they got brought back later.
+They had previously been pulled from YouTube TV in 2021, and were pulled from Spectrum for ten days in early-September 2023.

-The last remaining regional sports network, NESN was removed from dish on December 20, 2021.
+The last remaining regional sports network, NESN, was removed from DISH on December 20, 2021.

+2023 ransomware attack

+In February 2023, Dish Network suffered a major ransomware attack which resulted in internal outages, loss of service at subsidiary companies such as Boost Mobile, and data theft.
+The company had to retain outside experts to resolve the issue, and the news caused a slide in the company's share price to a 14-year-low.
+Service outages lasted for more than a month, with customers reporting wait times for customer service stretching to more than 14 hours.
+In the aftermath of the ransomware attack, Dish Network was criticized for lack of transparency or communication with its customers.